 FIGURE 8.8 In the above example, the offset that puts the turned shape in the desired location is X = 0.50 and Z = -1.00.

 8.9 Groove Event

-The Groove event allows you to program an ID or OD groove along the length of your part.
+The Groove event allows you to program an ID or OD groove along the length of your part, or at the face.
 It requires the use of a grooving tool with a defined width.